ioannamanolopoulou/ioannamanolopoulou.github.io/_pages/research.md

 author_profile: true
 ---

 My main research interest is in developing, extending or re-evaluating Bayesian models with a view to producing inferences which are useful and interpretable in practical applications.
 My focus is in flexible modelling tools such as mixture models and tree models.
+For a complete list of publications (which is most up-to-date) visit my [google scholar profile](https://scholar.google.com/citations?user=QkdqkzYAAAAJ&hl=en).

 ## Causal inference for heterogeneous treatment effects